syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the unrated portion of a Rating in disable state.
+            Color of the unrated portion of a SfRating in disable state.
             <br/>
             <br/>
         </td>